gavinhungry/rudiment/README.md

 ### Prototype Methods

-All methods can be overridden by the constructor.
+All methods may be overridden by the constructor.

 ### getDbType
 Get the detected database type.